 Over to you

 We’ve just about covered the basics.

 There was a lot of information and I’m glad you’re still here.

 Where to go from here?
 I highly recommend following and researching even more about the steps I mentioned above.

 But let’s be honest.
 SEO is a marathon, not a sprint – it’s a long process but the rewards are very high.

 Luckily, Right Hook has an extensive range of knowledge on SEO for Pest Control and other industries.
+Have a read of our article surrounding PPC for pest control companies.
 We’ve worked with lots of pest control companies across the UK, helping them grow and succeed with digital marketing.
 If you don’t want to spend hours perfecting your SEO strategy please feel free to contact us today.